albumentations-team/albumentations.ai/mkdocs/src/docs/faq.md

 # + push the transform to the Hub to the repository "qubvel-hf/albu"

 transform.push_to_hub("qubvel-hf/albu", key="train")
+# Use `save_pretrained` to save the transform locally and optionally push to the Hub.
+# Use `push_to_hub` to directly push the transform to the Hub without saving it locally.
 # ^ this will push the transform to the Hub to the repository "qubvel-hf/albu" (without saving it locally)

 loaded_transform = A.Compose.from_pretrained("qubvel-hf/albu", key="train")